ozmos/100-days-of-code/r1-log.md

 ###R1D79
 Successfully set up the LAMP stack and installed WordPress!!!
 The process was a little bit intense but also enjoyable.
 I'm tempted to take some linux courses and gain some sys-admin skills.
 Also reviewed some php lessons and read a great article on medium.

+###R1D80
+Spent some time this morning trying to solve an algorithm in php.
+Will try again tomorrow.
+In the evening did a little bit of the wordpress course on udemy and found the commands for starting and stopping the server and mysql.
+Also updated the media breaks on my official portfolio.
+Contacted a possible lead for paid work.